rebelsky/csc151/handouts/faq.md

 _What are your favorite board games?_

-Mostly ones that few people have heard of (well, two of this board gamers know, but not many other people): Cosmic Encounter.
+Mostly ones that few people have heard of (well, two of these board gamers know, but not many other people): Cosmic Encounter.
 Yacht Race, Carcasonne, Circus Maximus.
 But I play a lot of different games.
-The Rebelskys have been playing a lot of Ticket to Ride lately, with the occasional game of Anomia to break things up.
+The current fave in the Rebelsky household is "Apples Against Humanity": questions from Cards Against Humanity with answers from Apples to Apples.
+(The answers in Cards Against Humanity are not suitable for children or, well, anyone.)
+My eldest would like us to play more Canasta.
 I'd like to play more Roborally, but there's rarely time.

 _What is your favorite programming language?
 It may be easy to deny, but most people have a preference._